EhsanMashhadi/BugSeverityPrediction/README.md

 1. Check the `CUDA` and `PyTorch` compatibility
 2. Assign the correct values for `CUDA_VISIBLE_DEVICES`, `gpu_rank`, and `world_size` based on your GPU numbers in all scripts.
 3. Run on CPU by removing the `gpu_rank`, and `world_size` options in all scripts.

+### Dataset Collection
+Dataset collection scripts are provided in the `ESBS` folder.
+This folder contains Python and Java code that fetch severity labels, extract buggy methods, and calculate source code metrics.